Nissan Elgrand: Fourth generation (E53; 2026)

 In late April 2025, Nissan teased the fourth generation of the Elgrand.
 This new generation is shown to take styling cues from the Hyper Tourer concept showcased in 2023, albeit in a significantly subdued manner.
 The updated Elgrand features a three-piece light bar at the front, rectangular daytime running lights (DRLs) below the headlights, and a full-width patterned light bar at the rear.
 Additionally, the minivan is equipped with a roof-mounted spoiler, similar to that of the smaller Serena.
-It has been confirmed that the new Elgrand will also offer a hybrid version, which will utilize the upcoming third generation of Nissan's e-POWER hybrid technology.
+The E53 Elgrand is also exclusively available as a series hybrid, utilising the third generation of Nissan's e-POWER hybrid technology.

 The production version was revealed at Japan Mobility Show on 29 October 2025.
+All grades were powered by a ZR15DDTe engine with e-Power hybrid system as standard for all grades.

+The E53 Elgrand went on sale on 16 July 2026.
+Available in 2 variants: X, and G. The Autech variants includes: Autech, Autech Line, and VIP.
+The "Step Type" is optional for all grades.